-After a while, though, the conversation turned more serious when Karen asked, “Sharon, you seem bubbly and happy like you always were.
+Their conversation was filled with excitement and laughter as the two women shared updates on their husbands lives and their kids’ weddings.
+They discovered they were both grandmothers and shared cute pictures from their phones.
+The conversation became more serious when Becky asked, “JoAnn, you seem full of peace and happy like you always were.
 How do you do it?
 As I have gotten older, I find myself becoming more and more isolated, more alone than I want to be.
 I know I should be happy – my husband is successful and we have a good relationship, my kids are college graduates and doing well, we have plenty of money and go on cruises a couple times a year – but I still feel kind of empty and depressed.
 I feel like life has passed me by and I’m just waiting to die.”

-“I know what you mean,” Karen replied.
+“I know what you mean,” Becky replied.
 “Remember when the kids were younger and we all went to that home group at the house on top of the hill?
 I can’t remember that older couple’s name, but they were such great hosts!
-The house and yard were so big the kids could spread out and do their thing while the adults just sat and talked.
+The kids would play while the adults just sat and talked.
 I don’t know what we would have done if it were not for the advice and prayers of that couple and the rest of the group.
-Looking back, I think that group saved my marriage but I was too young and naïve to realize it at the time.
+Looking back, I think that group saved my marriage but I was too young and naive to realize it at the time.
 I thank God for that group and our church back then, I wish we had something like that today.
 I don’t go to church much anymore, and when I do, I don’t know anyone.”

-“Yeah, church isn’t what it used to be, that’s for sure,” lamented Karen.
-“After we moved to the other side of town, it just seemed easier to go to the megachurch that was so close to us and had such great youth groups and college-age groups for our kids.
-They liked those groups for a while, but after a year or two they kind of lost interest and slipped away from the church and even from God, if that is possible.
+“Yeah, church isn’t what it used to be, that’s for sure,” lamented Becky.
+“After we moved to the other side of town, it just seemed easier to go to the big church that was so close to us and had such great youth groups and college-age groups for our kids.
+They liked those groups for a while, but after a year or two they kind of lost interest and slipped away from the church and even from God.
 The saddest part was that no one from the church even seemed to care that they quit coming and after a while my husband and I began to slip away as well.
 Looking back, I wish we had made the drive and continued on at our old church.
 Do you know if it is still there?”

-“We go to the megachurch,” Sharon continued, “but our hearts aren’t in it.
+“We go to the megachurch,” JoAnn continued, “but our hearts aren’t in it.
 The preaching is good and the worship team is excellent but everything seems so choreographed and artificial.
 It’s more of a play or a performance than a meeting of God and His people.
-I don’t know what pastors today are thinking – all the churches try to outdo each other with better preaching, pretty music, comfortable chairs, whatever – when we can get all that at home!
-I can sit in my couch and listen to great preaching on YouTube and sing to the Lord with music of my choice on Spotify, why should I go to church to get preaching and worship music?
+I don’t know what pastors today are thinking – all the churches try to outdo each other with better preaching, professional music, comfortable chairs, whatever – when we can get all that at home!
+I can sit in my couch and listen to great preaching on YouTube and sing to the Lord with great worship on Spotify, why should I go to church to get preaching and worship music?
 What I want from church is connection with people and with God and it seems like churches just don’t allow time for that anymore.”

 The questions that they brought up, though, remain to be discussed by Christians and church leaders across America and even the world.
 Why do we go to church?
 To watch a Sunday morning performance?
 To put on a personal performance for others so that they know how godly we are?
 Or to worship God and connect with other people?